acumos/system-integration/z2a/DIR-Listing.md

 ### user-env.sh.tpl

-Template file used to seed the user-env.sh (user environment shell script).
+Template file used to seed the user environment script.

-### z2a-ph1a.sh - Phase 1a top-level shell script (z2a Phase 1 only)

-Phase 1a top-level shell script (z2a Phase 1 only).

-### z2a-ph1b.sh - Phase 1b top-level shell script (z2a Phase 1 only)

-Phase 1b top-level shell script (z2a Phase 1 only).

 ### z2a-ph2.sh - Phase 2 top-level shell script (z2a Phase 2 or standalone)